2i2c-org/docs/admin/howto/monitoring/index.md

 During the hub deployment process, 2i2c engineering will send the Hub Champions an email with an invitation link to Grafana to allow them to create an account. **This invite link only lasts for seven days;** and is unique to the recipient's email address.
 If a new invite link is required please contact [support](support:email) to request a new invite link.

-:::{figure} ../../images/grafana-invite.png
+:::{figure} images/grafana-invite.png
+:alt: Screenshot of a form containing fields for email, name, username and password.
-:alt: Grafana website after clicking invitation link The Grafana website after clicking invitation link.
+The Grafana website after clicking invitation link.
 :::